[3.13] Smokemantra's Blade Blast Inquisitor - Budget Friendly - 7k+ eHP

 Once we're using Blade Blast as our main damage, Bladefall should work just fine on a 4-link.

 Unleash and Cascade help cost efficiency and let Bladefall spawn more blades over its AoE.
 Concentrated Effect will concentrate the blades over a smaller area so that more Blade Blasts overlap on our target.
 In the end these all help us deal more damage.
-For single target, we also have the option of removing Spell Cascade if we prefer to.
+For single target, we also have the option of removing Spell Cascade if we prefer to but I have never felt any need to do it.
+Also regarding Spell Cascade, it increases the AoE of Bladefall with levels so it's perfectly fine to leave it at level 1 and it might be more desirable to do so, although just like the previous option I have never felt the need to de-level my own gem.

 For a 5th link I highly recommend Faster Casting to speed up the cast time (less time spent casting means more time escaping from incoming damage and faster clears in the long run).

-If we face Physical Reflect, it's useful to at least have an extra Phys to Lightning gem to link to Bladefall in place of Faster Casting or Concentrated Effect.
+If we face Physical Reflect, it's useful to at least have an extra Phys to Lightning gem to link to Bladefall in place of Concentrated Effect.

-4-link Auras in our Helmet slot: Hatred, Zealotry, Wrath, Discipline (with Enlighten as an option)
+4-link Auras in our Helmet slot: Hatred, Zealotry, Herald of Purity, Discipline (with Enlighten as an option)

 4-link Orb of Storms setup: Orb of Storms - Assassin's Mark - Curse on Hit - Power Charge on Crit